Growing Into Responsibility

 Your needs still matter.

-Think long-term instead of immediate.
+Thinking long-term instead of immediately.

 Responsibility Doesn’t Wait for Readiness

-Responsibility doesn’t wait for readiness.
+Responsibility rarely waits for readiness.